Alex-Angelico/space-fax/README.md

 ## Description

-A source for customizable daily sapce facts based on user-selected interests.
+A source for customizable daily space facts based on user-selected interests.

 ---